bahrus/chip-away/Prompts.md

   - Watches for changes on referenced select elements
   - Renders fieldsets with legend labels and chip buttons for each selected option
   - Removes the option from selection when the X button is clicked
-  - Listens to the `idref` attribute to identify which select elements to monitor
+  - Listens to the `for` attribute to identify which select elements to monitor

 - **index.js** - Registers the web component with the canonical name "chip-away" using `customElements.define()`